Skip to content

 Causes of the Puppy Blues

 There are a number of factors that can cause puppy blues, ranging from sleep deprivation to the realization that you’re responsible for another creature’s life.
 Understanding the causes of puppy blues can help contextualize and normalize your experience.
-Some causes may even point to things you can address or actions you can take to better manage your symptoms.
+Some causes may reveal areas you can address or actions you can take to manage your symptoms more effectively.

 Changes in Sleep Habits or Quality

-Particularly with a puppy, you may now be waking up several times a night either to take them out or comfort them.
+If you have a puppy, you might wake up many times a night to let them out or comfort them.
 When you do sleep, you may find that you’re not sleeping as deeply.
-This lack of sleep can directly impact your mental health and make it more difficult to regulate your emotions.1,2 A lack of sufficient and good quality sleep can cause even the most resilient person to feel anxious, depressed, distracted, and overwhelmed.
+This lack of sleep can impact your mental health and make it more difficult to regulate your emotions.1, 2 A lack of sufficient and good quality sleep can cause even the most resilient person to feel anxious, depressed, distracted, and overwhelmed.

 Changes to Your Daily Routine